 But I stress again, if you are considering these kinds of properties then, most importantly, you have to ask yourself, will the yields work, given your situation?

 You also need to have a look at the developers undertaking the work.
 What is their reputation like?
 Do they have a long history, as a company, or are they relatively young?
 Do they have the right kind of pedigree?

 And you need to think about time-scales.
 So, how long is the development going to take?
 The truth is, if you are buying a property that’s going to be completed in a few months then it’s going to be a lot easier to crunch the numbers than if the property isn’t going to be ready for a few years.
 After all, a lot can change in terms of rental demand, house prices and the location in a few years.

 The flip side to this is that you can often buy a property at a much better price if you buy earlier on in the development process.
 So it’s a trade-off between gains and risk.

 Maintenance and Running Costs

-One advantage to investing in new build developments over existing housing stock is that new builds tend to be more energy efficient and are cheaper to maintain.
+One advantage of investing in new build developments over existing housing stock is that new builds tend to be more energy efficient and are therefore cheaper to maintain.